sourcesimian/container-shell/README.md

 ### Attaching to an Existing Shell
 By default each container shell runs as a separate container, however should you wish to reenter a specific container this template provides a helper.
 From inside the shell `cosh id` will provide the container Id.
 And then setting the `COSH_ID` will instruct the launcher script to `exec` into that container rather than `run`'ing a new one.

+### Selecting the Container Shell Image
+The `cosh` launcher stub will default to launching the same image which it was installed from.
+However, the image can be overridden by setting the `COSH_IMAGE` environment varible.

 ### Choosing the Shell Interpreter
 By default this template will run as `bash` however it is possible to set the default shell interpreter as `zsh` by setting the `COSH_SHELL` environment variable.